AngleProtocol/angle-docs/governance/angle-token.md

 The rewards weight allocation can change each week depending on the changes in voting power allocated.
 The process is detailed [here](../../governance/veANGLE/gauges.md).
 {% endhint %}

-5% of the ANGLE's weekly emissions are still controlled by the Core Team to be allocated without any vote by veANGLE holders.
-Idea is that the Core team can use this allocation for short-term programs used to bootstrap liquidity in some particular places that do not have to be whitelisted.
+5% of the ANGLE's weekly emissions are still controlled by Angle Labs to be allocated without any vote by veANGLE holders.
+Idea is that Angle Labs can use this allocation for short-term programs used to bootstrap liquidity in some particular places that do not have to be whitelisted.

 {% hint style="info" %}
 [This document](https://docs.google.com/spreadsheets/d/1fxTBGEnOnzvpdBaeiDzy1j-g5-s75IhGPU8aOdu786g/edit?usp=sharing) summarizes where these 5% of the weekly ANGLE emissions are deployed.